AlexandruIca/HomeWork/README.md

 And now you can link against this library and run the tests.
 You can disable building tests by passing -DHW\_BUILD\_TESTS=OFF to cmake.
 Sadly, I haven't put too much time into making it easy to build on windows because I don't have the resources :(.

-# Contributing
-Want to contribute?
-AWESOME!
-There's no strict guideline to follow, although following the current coding style would be great.
-Keep in mind contributing doesn't mean just contributing to code.
-Find the usage of a function confusing?
-Improve the documentation!
-Not sure it handles some specific use cases?
-Test it and submit the tests!
-Found a spelling error?
-Fix it!

 # Limitations
 * If you declare lots of shapes before drawing it can get pretty slow.
 * Doesn't have any advanced functionality, one of its priorities is ease of use